With so much going on in the world, it can be hard to choose the best places to backpack in Europe in 2023, but I’m here to help.

-I’ve been to nearly every country in Europe, and I have a lot of opinions one where is and ISN’T a good backpacker destination.
-Which is why I’m SO excited to share with you my 11 favorite destinations for backpacking Europe!
+I’ve been to nearly every country in Europe, and I have a lot of opinions on where to backpack in Europe (and where not to go).
+In this post, I’ll split the beans on my 11 favorite cities, countries, and hidden destinations for backpacking Europe!

 With 3,600 miles of coastline, crystal clear Mediterranean waters, and ancient cities that quite literally served as film sets for Game of Thrones, Croatia is one of the most remarkable travel destinations on the planet.
 That’s why we wrote up a list of all the fun things you must do in Croatia.